 Big Jim Foreign Releases

-The Big Jim toy line had always been a huge hit in the United States, but was even bigger on the global market.
+The Big Jim toy line had always been a huge hit in the United States, but it was even bigger on the international market.
 Big Jim actually began in foreign markets, with the Mark Strong series.
-The Latin American line was called Kid Acero, which were re-brands of existing Big Jim toys.
+The Latin American line was called Kid Acero, which were mostly re-brands of existing Big Jim toys.
 Mattel launched several other original lines overseas, that never saw the inside of American retail stores.
-These included the Big Jim Space Series, a Pirates themed series and the Big Jim Spy Series.
-The final Big Jim line was the Global Command series, which ended in 1988.
+These included the Big Jim American West Series, Big Jim Space Series, a Pirates themed series and the Big Jim Spy Series.
+The final Big Jim line was the Global Command series, which came to an end in 1988.

 For more information about Mattel’s Big Jim Foreign Releases, see bottom of the page for a complete summary.